Healthy Food for Longevity: A Food Philosophy

 At the heart of my food philosophy is my heritage and the Mediterranean diet: vegetables, olive oil, beans, fish, herbs, and a relaxed enjoyment of food.
 It’s rich in heart-healthy fats, antioxidants, and fiber—and grounded in connection, culture, and pleasure.

 If there’s a food group I would encourage more people to embrace, it’s beans and legumes.
 Lentils, chickpeas, black beans—they’re packed with plant-based protein, fiber, iron, and minerals.
 They’re budget-friendly, versatile, and are a dietary staple in all of the world’s longest-living cultures.
 I eat them in soups, stews, salads, and dips.
 They’re my go-to on meatless days and one of the most gut- and blood sugar-friendly foods out there.
-If you’re looking for one simple way to eat healthier, start with adding more legumes.
+If you’re looking for one simple way to eat healthier, start with adding more legumes to your diet.

 Final Thoughts: The Joy of Eating